sdbeng/next-blog/README.md

 To use global CSS, import a CSS file in pages/_app.js.

 **tip** Make sure you restart the development server when you add _app.js.

+## data-fetching
+### pre-rendering
+If your app is a plain React.js app (without Next.js), there’s no pre-rendering, so you won’t be able to see the app if you disable JavaScript.
+Instead you'll see "You need to enable JavaScript to run this app."
+This is because the app is not pre-rendered into static HTML.